Skip to Main Content

 • Think about your liability exposure: If you have a pool, trampoline, playset, pets or have guests in your house often, you may want to increase your liability coverage.
 This coverage helps financially protect you from the medical and legal costs associated with injuries or damage to the property of others in which you are found negligent.
 Keep in mind that your new home is a huge financial asset, so it’s worth considering making sure your liability coverage is sufficient enough to cover your new property and any other assets in your name.

-• Estimate your local living costs if your home became temporarily uninhabitable: Most home insurance policies cover a limited amount of additional living expenses that occur during a covered claim, but knowing what costs you might incur if your home is temporarily uninhabitable could help you decide if more coverage is necessary.
+• Estimate your local living costs if your home became temporarily uninhabitable: Most home insurance policies cover additional living expenses that occur during a covered claim for 10 to 20 percent of the replacement cost value, but knowing what costs you might incur if your home is temporarily uninhabitable could help you decide if more coverage is necessary.

 While this might seem overwhelming, a licensed insurance agent can walk you through each step.
 Insurance companies have tools to help determine how much your home would cost to rebuild and can help you decide what additional coverages and levels are right for your situation.